NorthCoastChurch/IT-Policy/Policy-18-Patch-Management.md

 Security vulnerabilities are inherent in computing systems and applications.
 These flaws allow the development and propagation of malicious software, which can disrupt normal business operations, in addition to placing North Coast Church at risk.
 In order to effectively mitigate this risk, software “patches” are made available to remove a given security vulnerability.

 Given the number of computer workstations and servers that comprise the North Coast Church network, it is necessary to utilize a comprehensive patch management solution that can effectively distribute security patches when they are made available.
-Effective security is a team effort involving the participation and support of every North Coast Church employee and the Board of Directors.
+Effective security is a team effort involving the participation and support of every North Coast Church employee.

 This policy is to assist in providing direction, establishing goals, enforcing governance, and to outline compliance.

 **Audience**

-This policy applies to all employees, contractors, consultants, temporaries, and the Board of Directors at North Coast Church.
+This policy applies to all employees, contractors, consultants, temporaries, and volunteers at North Coast Church.
 This policy applies to all equipment that is owned or leased by North Coast Church, such as, all electronic devices, servers, application software, computers, peripherals, routers, and switches.

 Adherence to this policy is mandatory.

 ## **Policy Detail**

-Many computer operating systems, such as Microsoft Windows, Linux, and others, include software application programs which may contain security flaws.
+Many computer operating systems, such as Microsoft Windows, MacOS, Linux, and others, include software application programs which may contain security flaws.

 Occasionally, one of those flaws permits a hacker to compromise a computer.
 A compromised computer threatens the integrity of the North Coast Church network, and all computers connected to it.
 Almost all operating systems and many software applications have periodic security patches, released by the vendor, that need to be applied.